June is Pride Month, and this year we’re celebrating with tech

 1. Instagram’s stickers for feed posts and stories

-Along with curating a series of inclusive hashtags to appear in rainbow gradient – #lgbtq, #loveislove, #equality etc – this year Instagram has added a range of fun stickers to use in feed posts and stories.
+Along with curating a series of inclusive hashtags to appear in rainbow gradient – #lgbtq, #loveislove, #equality etc – this year Instagram has done what it kicked off 2021 and added a range of fun stickers to use in feed posts and stories.
 If you tag your stories as pro-pride you’ll score a fun rainbow frame around them too!

 2. Google’s celebratory Pride Month search

-As part of the company’s Pride Month celebrations, Google has added a bit of fun to some of June’s most-important search words.
-When you type “Pride”, “Pride month” or similar pro LGBTQ+ terms into google.com.au, animated confetti and flags will cover the page.
-Fabulous, right?!
+As part of the company’s Pride Month celebrations, Google added a bit of fun to some of June’s most-important search words.
+When you typed “Pride”, “Pride month” or similar pro LGBTQ+ terms into google.com.au, animated confetti and flags will cover the page.

 3. Apple’s Pride Month Edition Braided Solo Loop

 Just like last June, and the one before, the Apple watch has had a multicoloured mid-year makeover.
-The bright, Pride Edition Braided Solo Loop is a colourful take on the OG black band, sending a message of inclusivity and company support for queer communities across the globe.
-The company’s gay CEO Tim Cook tweeted in support of the celebratory launch from his personal account too, which has been ‘liked’ over over 3.2k times.
+The bright, Pride Edition Sport Loop is a colourful take on the OG black band, sending a message of inclusivity and company support for queer communities across the globe.

 4. Facebook’s new mental health resources